ethyca/fides/docs/fides/docs/glossary.md

         - identified data
 ```

-Data qualifiers are nested in order of increasing data exposure.
+Data qualifiers are sorted in order of increasing data exposure.

 ## Systems

-A system represents the privacy useage of a single software project or codebase, made up of a few constituent parts:
+A system represents the privacy usage of a single software project or codebase, made up of a few constituent parts:

 ### Datasets

 A dataset represents an annotated datastore (see below).
-It is ultimately made up of a collection of fields, each of which can declare a list of data categories it represents as well as a data qualifier.
+It is ultimately made up of a collection of tables and fields.
+Each field declares a list of data categories it represents as well as a data qualifier.

 If the privacy range of datasets is wider than that declared by this system a warning will be generated.

 ### Dependent Systems

-Systems that are used by this system.

-(TBD) If the privacy range of a dependant system is wider than that declared by this system a warning will be generated.
+System dependencies are a graph, giving users the ability to describe that system `A` is dependent on systems `B` and `C`.
+Fides will then merge all of the systems' declarations and ensure that not only does system `A` perform in a compliant manner, but that systems `B` and `C` do as well.

 ### Declarations

-This systems privacy useage.
+This individual system's privacy usage.
 Each declaration consists of

 ```yaml
 - A set of data categories